chadly/clean-blog/readme.md

 yarn run build
 ```

-This will build the less files into `site.css`.
+This will build the less files into `site.css` and package up the theme into the _dist_ directory.